kora-projects/kora-docs/mkdocs/blog/en/kora-testing-different-approaches.md

 with hundreds of containerized scenarios.
 “Primary source of truth” describes confidence: when a component test and the packaged application disagree, the packaged application wins.
 The pyramid describes economics: use the broadest boundary only for scenarios that need it.

-## One Application Architecture, Three Observation Boundaries
+## One Application Architecture, Three Observation Boundaries { #observation-boundaries }

 Kora builds and validates its application graph at compile time.
 Components, modules, factory methods, tags, generated repositories, configuration mappers, controllers, clients, and lifecycle relationships become one explicit structure.
 Production starts that generated graph.
 Kora's JUnit extension can also use it as the source for a smaller test graph.